Finding Your Feet In The World Of Business

 The mission was centred around the homewares market.
 So you’re probably wondering what the hell we were doing there?!
 We go on these missions as a business to network, meet people, and try to find out what’s generally going on out there.
 But personally … I guess I’m always seeking acceptance into a world that I felt was too far out of reach.
 Let me explain.
 I’m from a small town in Manchester.
 The kind of place that looks to the big city with aspirational eyes.
 It’s easy to forget your place in the world.
 Back in the day, I found it hard to ask someone for £200 to build a website.
 I didn’t value what I did.

 How on earth could I make enough money to pay the same as a stable job at a big company?
 The world of business seemed like a place that was reserved for men in crisp suits, not a modest young skipper from Atherton.
 It’s easy to feel overwhelmed when you look at the big city.
 When I look back at what we’ve managed to get through over the last two years I really didn’t have anything to be afraid of.
 I just needed a push to get me to change the way I thought about work and life in general.
-I never felt like I belonged in a place like the city.
+I never felt like I belonged in a place like a city.

 It always seemed out of my reach.
-But then when you’re sat at the top of the World Trade Centre in Amsterdam with around 30 other entrepreneurs looking to get their products into one of Amsterdam’s biggest department stores – and you find that they have the same questions as you – it kind of blows that feeling of overwhelm out of the water.
+But then when you’re sat at the top of the World Trade Centre in Amsterdam with around 30 other entrepreneurs looking to get their products into one of Amsterdam’s biggest department stores – and you find that they have the same questions as you – it kind of blows that feeling of being overwhelmed out of the water.

 We are a part of this world